Side-Chaining Made Easy

-There are many side-chain compressor simulation effects today that offer the benefits of side-chaining without compression.
-You can hear this effect on just about every top charting dance track of today.
-Producers apply it on multiple instruments, drums, vocals and on just about any element in the mix.
+Many side-chain compressor simulation effects today offer the benefits of side-chaining without compression.
+You can hear this effect on almost every top charting dance track today.
+Producers apply it to multiple instruments, drums, vocals, and nearly every element in the mix.

 In the first place, I will apply the LFO Tool plugin on the bassline.
 I want to achieve that side-chaining effect.
-Upon opening of its interface, we can see an envelope part in the center.
+Upon opening its interface, we see an envelope part in the center.
 You can assign the envelope not just on volume but also on filter cutoff, resonance, panning, and just about any other parameter available for control.
-You can create lots of envelope points in order to develop complex envelope shapes.
-However, for this purpose, I will lower the attack point by dragging it down and make a short and smooth edge on the release point to avoid the cracking sound at the end of the loop.
-Let’s hear how the bassline sounds before and after applying the effect together with the kick drum.
+You can create many envelope points to develop complex envelope shapes.
+However, for this purpose, I will lower the attack point by dragging it down and making a short and smooth edge on the release point to avoid the cracking sound at the end of the loop.
+Let's hear how the bassline sounds before and after applying the effect with the kick drum.

 ~Bassline - Unprocessed